Ravenports/Ravenports/README.md

 ## Ravenports Triad

-There will be three main components of Ravenports.
+There are three main components of Ravenports.

   1. **Source ports:**
 This component, known as "ravensource" is not seen or utilized by